sbb-design-systems/lyne-components/src/components/notification/readme.md

 By default, the `sbb-notification` only runs a close animation.
 Set the `animation` attribute to define what animations should run.

-Add the `sbb-disable-animation` class to disable animation and transition effects for the element and all its children.

 <!-- Auto Generated Below -->

 ## Properties